The Library’s Mission

 - Calvin Coolidge Presidential Library and Museum

-Because of the very specialized nature of these collections, they are dealt with in a separate collection development policy statement.
+Because of the very specialized nature of these collections, they are dealt with in separate collection development policy statements.

 Requests for Purchase

-The Library welcomes requests for purchase of materials; however such requests will be subject to the same criteria for selection as other considered materials.
+The Library welcomes requests for purchase of materials; these requests will be subject to the same criteria for selection as other considered materials.

 Collection Maintenance